Stefterv/dbObject/README.md

 	$object->submit();

-## Removing stuff out of the database
+## Removing rows from the database
 remove stuff from the database is as simple as
 	$object->delete();